nightmode/feri/docs/multilingual.md

 }
 ```

-One special thing you may notice is that certain messages have special placeholders like `{software}`.
+One thing you may notice is that certain messages have special placeholders like `{software}`.
 These placeholders get replaced at run time so a string like:

 ```
 Halted {software} version {version} due to errors.